Preparing to Teach

 Always remember that the slide should not be the ultimate source of content and information.
 Your speech should be!
 If you are saying everything you need to say through text on the slides, what’s the point of presenting it?

-For more help with PowerPoint, check out the LinkedIn Learning trainings.
+For more help with PowerPoint, visit the LinkedIn Learning tutorials.

 The following pages are examples of archetypes of courses you might use as a framework on which to build your actual course.
 Depending on the specific subject you are teaching, one or more frameworks might be more applicable to your content.